CCDirectLink/CLS/proposals/1/patch-steps.md

 /**
  * The PASTE patch step retrieves the stored value based upon
  * the provided alias (to check in cloneMap) and merges it with the Current Value.
  *
  * If the Current Value is an Array, then the index can be a number or blank.
  * The stored value will be pushed to the end if the index is blank,
  * or put into the positions specified index.
  *
  * If the Current Value is an Object, then the index can be a number or a string.
  * The stored value will be set to the property named after the index provided.
  *
  * If the Current Value is none of these, then it will throw an error.
  */
 declare type PatchStepPaste = {
 	"type": "PASTE";
 	"alias": string;
 	"index"?: JSONIndex;
 };

+/*
+ * Displays value property into the dev console.
+ */
+declare type PatchStepComment = {
+	"type": "COMMENT";
+	"value": string | object;
+};
 ```